-The products elapsed more than one year after purchase can be repaired with extra-charge.
+The products elapsed more than one year after purchase are not covered by warranty.

-(2) Replacement with extra-charge
+(2) Replacement not covered by warranty

 If your product's fault falls in any of the following categories, the fault will be corrected by replacing the entire product instead of repair, or you will be advised to purchase new one, depending on the severity of the fault.